 The teal color of the dishes is picked up by the scatter cushions in the impressive reception room, where smart bespoke sofas, are clustered around a bespoke bleached oak coffee table.
 “I think zoning the seating area and keeping everything in natural sand colors helped to make the space more welcoming, we then used dark timbers to warm it up,” explains Sandra.
 Well-considered finishing touches such as a magnificent Peshawar rug, that successfully offsets the cool tiled floor, also help to make the room look and feel more comfortable.

 Sharing the ground floor is a guest suite comprising a living room, bathroom, and bedroom, thoughtfully furnished with twin beds that can be pushed together or separated as desired.
 The talking point is a pair of Jackie bed heads by Collet Sandrine for French manufacturer Pierre Fray, upholstered in rich aubergine linen to match the bed bases and flanked by bedside tables by Belgian brand JNL.
 The bedroom leads into the guest living area, dominated by a bespoke sofa upholstered in aqua blue linen.
 Continuing the coastal theme is a large shell print that hangs on the wall.

 Upstairs is given over to a further four bedrooms, the most impressive being the master bedroom complete with a small terrace.
-Keynotes include bleached oak floorboards, a bespoke bed complimented by a buttoned headboard and a bespoke sofa, made to the width of the bed.
-The sculptural lamps either side of the bed were discovered in a small shop in Cannes.
+Keynotes include bleached oak floorboards, a bespoke bed complemented by a buttoned headboard, and a bespoke sofa, made to the width of the bed.
+The sculptural lamps on either side of the bed were discovered in a small shop in Cannes.